chloeloveall/chloeloveall/README.md

 🟡 &nbsp;Find me on <a href="https://www.linkedin.com/in/chloeloveall/">**LinkedIn**!</a>

-🟡 &nbsp;Ask me about houseplants, tattoos, and baby goats.
+🟡 &nbsp;Ask me about houseplants, tattoos, and baby goats... did I mention houseplants?

 #